jdhao/blog_source/how_i_write_blog.md

 I use [snippet plugins](https://jdhao.github.io/2019/01/15/markdown_edit_preview_nvim/#markdown-editing) to make writing posts quicker.
 For previewing, I use [markdown-preview.nvim](https://github.com/iamcco/markdown-preview.nvim), which is the best previewer for Neovim.
+I have shared how I write and preview Markdown efficiently in [this post](https://jdhao.github.io/2019/01/15/markdown_edit_preview_nvim/).

 I rarely insert images into my blog post since image links tend to break easily.
 So I try to explain things without using images as much as I can.
 If I need to use images in a post, I store the image in a cloud service and use the generated image links.

-# Blog generator
+# Static blog generator

 I generate my blog using a static blog generator.
 Back in 2017 when I started this blog, I use [Hexo](https://github.com/hexojs/hexo).
 In Oct.
 2018, I switched to [Hugo](https://github.com/gohugoio/hugo) for its high performance.

 For comment system, I used Disqus for a long time.
 Recently, I have switched to use [utterances](https://utteranc.es/),